Use React components and props directly on the Webflow canvas.

 What are code components

 Code components are React components developed outside of Webflow.
-Code components can be imported into Webflow using DevLink, and installed like native library components.
+Code components can be imported into Webflow using DevLink, and installed like any other component.
 Once in Webflow, they can be configured, updated, and reused across your site.
 Code components live in code libraries, which are packages of React components shared to your Workspace via the Webflow CLI.

 Important